^

 Diagnosis of human posture

-Dynamics of the human spine
+Dynamics of the human vertebral column

 Cervical spine: X-ray anatomy of the cervical spine